 5.9 Representation of the Company

-5.9.1 The Board looks to Management to speak on behalf of SEB and to manage the communication of information to shareholders, investors, other stakeholders and the public in an orderly and effective manner while adhering, at all times, to relevant laws and regulatory requirements.
-The Board authorises the PGCEO to be the official spokesperson for SEB.
+5.9.1 The Board looks to the Chairman, GCEO and selected Management to speak on behalf of SEB and to manage the communication of information to shareholders, investors, other stakeholders and the public in an orderly and effective manner while adhering, at all times, to relevant laws and regulatory requirements.
+The Board authorises the GCEO to be the official spokesperson for SEB.

 5.10 The Company’s Constitution and Management’s limits

-5.10.1 The Board operates pursuant to the powers conferred by the Company’s Articles of Association, including any changes thereof as approved by shareholders at General Meeting.
+5.10.1 The Board operates pursuant to the powers conferred by the Company’s Constitution, including any changes thereof as approved by shareholders at General Meeting.

 5.10.2 Management is expected to act within all specific authorities delegated to it by the Board.

-5.10.3 Management is expected not to cause or permit any practice, activity or decision that is contrary to commonly accepted good business practices or professional ethics.
+5.10.3 Management is expected not to cause or permit any practice, activity or decision that is contrary to commonly accepted good business practices or the Company’s Code of Ethics and professional ethics.

 5.11 Indemnities and Insurance